anitha-nagadasarink/randome-quote-generator/README.md

 This project developed with pure HTML and TailwindCSS mainly focused on Pure Javascript. <br/>

-A Quote generator app on each refresh that gives us different quotes.
+A Quote generator app on each refresh that gives us different quotes with speak and copy features.

 <br/>